shift-js/shift-js/README.md

 Shift.JS is an open source Swift to JavaScript transpiler written in JavaScript.
 Full documentation can be found at [shiftjs.com] (http://www.shiftjs.com).

 The project is in active early development.
 It currently provides language support for most Swift data & collection types, mathematical & logical operators, control flow, and functions.
-We build a full-fledged transpiler to allow iOS and OS X developers write web apps without switching languages.
+We plan to build a full-fledged transpiler to allow iOS and OS X developers write web apps without switching languages.

 ## Usage